-Yes, the relation between the MPD current and the emitted optical power depends on the reverse bias voltage applied to the MPD.
-As a general rule, the MPD current increases with increasing reverse bias.
 Unless specified otherwise in the datasheet of the particular SLED, EXALOS recommends a reverse voltage of -1 V to -5 V to ensure that the photodetector is not driven into saturation and is providing a rather linear relationship between optical output power and MPD current.

 What is spectral ripple?